chloetruax/MMM-RedditAww/README.md

     position: "top-left", //position,
     postChangeTime: 60000, // Time the visible post refreshes default is one minute
     postUpdateTime: 1200000, // Time between reloads of pulls, default is 20 mins
-    showVideoes: true // Choose whether or not to show videos default is true.
+    showVideos: true // Choose whether or not to show videos default is true.
 },
 ```